3Miracle/QuickFL/C-project src/README.md

     make samples-install
     service qat_service start

-    export ICP_ROOT=/yourworkspace/libhcs4QHCS/tar/QAT

 then, rewrite 2 item in all 3 QAT config file: /etc/c6xx_dev0.conf、/etc/c6xx_dev1.conf、/etc/c6xx_dev2.conf:

     CyNumConcurrentAsymRequests = 2048
     NumberCyInstances = 1

-QHCS need a customed OpenSSL:

-    cd /yourworkspace/libhcs4QHCS/tar
-    tar -xzof  openssl-master-g.tar.gz
-    cd openssl-master-g
+libhcs-async requires OpenSSL for coruntine calls:

-    then, you can refer to OpenSSL homepage for install it.
+    you can refer to OpenSSL homepage for install it.

 Dependencies for libhcs: